NekoDarkZ/QR-code-generator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-- [ ] Enter the QA generator online at: https://nekodarkz.github.io/QA-code-generator
+- [ ] Enter the QR generator online at: https://nekodarkz.github.io/QA-code-generator
 - [ ] Enter a link.
 - [ ] Click on "Generate".
-- [ ] And you get the QA Code.
+- [ ] You can Download or Share the QR.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>